ThinkerPal/CTF-Writeups/2021-02-CDDC/File it Away/1 - Inject it Now/README.md

     ret += strstr(command, "tmp")!=0; // Filters out "tmp"
     ret += strstr(command, "cat")!=0; // Filters out "cat"

     return ret; // Returns the value of ret.
-If any of the keywords have been detected, it returns a non-zero value which will cause the program to terminal
+If any of the keywords have been detected, it returns a non-zero value which will cause the program to terminate
 }